Cockatrice/Cockatrice/doc/doxygen/extra-pages/user_documentation/troubleshooting/fixing_card_pictures.md

 - The custom pictures folder (recursively indexed by file name).
 - `<pictures directory>/<set code>/<card file name>`
 - `<pictures directory>/downloadedPics/<set code>/<card file name>`
+- `<pictures directory>/downloadedPics/<card file name>` (for export naming schemes without a set folder)

+A file only matches when its name without the extension equals one of the recognized scheme patterns exactly.

 The following import naming schemes are recognized (using both `_` and `-` as separators).
 The canonical table with concrete example file names is on @ref custom_card_pictures: